 My favorite part of this project is that there is very little prep involved.
 I didn't need to sand the table.
-I just dusted it off, wiped it with a wet towel, and then dried it.
+I dusted it off, wiped it with a wet towel, and dried it.
 Then I began to paint.
 I purchase special brushes for this project.
 They are short bristle brushes.
 Brushes range in price.
-I recommend going for a midrange brush because the bristles are less likely to fall out.
+I recommend a midrange brush because the bristles are less likely to fall out.

 The below picture is what it looked like when I painted on the True Red paint.
 It was not quite dry, but you can see how it covers.
 I pulled out the drawer so I could paint the front of the drawer separately.
 I liked doing all the areas you can see.
 So I didn't turn the table over and do the bottom.
 It wasn't necessary on this piece because no one would ever see the underside of the table.

 The paint said to wait two hours before adding the wax.
 I was surprised.
 Only two hours?
-I painted a desk years ago and had to wait a half a day before it was completely dried.
+I painted a desk years ago and had to wait half a day before it was completely dried.

 The Transformation of the End Table